apache/incubator-streampark-website/docs/user-guide/12-platformBasicUsage.md

 > With this, the process of submitting a Flink job using the StreamPark platform is essentially complete.
 Below is a brief summary of the general process for managing Flink jobs on the StreamPark platform.

-## StreamPark Platform's Process for Managing Flink Jobs
+## Apache StreamPark™ Platform's Process for Managing Flink Jobs
 ![28_streampark_process_workflow](/doc/image_en/platform-usage/28_streampark_process_workflow.png)

 > Stopping, modifying, and deleting Flink jobs through the StreamPark platform is relatively simple and can be experienced by users themselves.
 It is worth noting that: **If a job is in a running state, it cannot be deleted and must be stopped first**.

-# StreamPark System Module Introduction
+# Apache StreamPark™ System Module Introduction
 ## System Settings
 > Menu location